Joe Esposito (basketball)

 Joseph Esposito (born September 21, 1966) is an American basketball coach.
-Esposito is currently the associate head coach at The University of Missouri Kansas City and still a Basketball Analyst on ESPN Las Vegas on his free time.
+In July 2026 Esposito was named the Head Coach at St. Marys Catholic a top 25 HS program in the country.
+Before St.Mary’s he was the associate head coach at Division I The University of Missouri KC.
+He moonlights on the side as a Basketball Analyst on ESPN Las Vegas on his free time.
 He was the head coach at Cesar Chavez HS in Phoenix, Arizona for two years and before that was an assistant coach for head men's basketball coach Marvin Menzies at the University of Nevada, Las Vegas (UNLV).
-Esposito spent twelve years with Hall of Fame Coach Tubby Smith as an assistant basketball coach and Recruiting Coordinator at University of Memphis, an assistant coach and Recruiting Coordinator at Texas Tech University and the director of basketball operations and assistant coach at the University of Minnesota.
+Esposito spent twelve years with Hall of Fame Coach Tubby Smith as an assistant basketball coach and Recruiting Coordinator at University of Memphis, an assistant coach and Recruiting Coordinator at Texas Tech University and the director of basketball operations and Assistant Coach at the University of Minnesota.
 He has head coaching experience at Assumption College, Angelo State University and The Villages Charter Schools.
-He was the associate head coach at Tennessee State University working for Frankie Allen.
+He was the associate head coach at Tennessee State University working for Hall of Fame Coach Frankie Allen.